SilverFS/Algoritmiek/README.md

 ![](https://img.shields.io/github/last-commit/silverfs/algoritmiek)

-This project is a console application and a school project used for creating a plan to fill in guests in an event with boxes which contains multiple rows and seats.
+This project is a console application and a school project used for creating a plan to fill in guests in an event.
+The event contain boxes which each have multiple rows and seats.
+Guests and guestgroups can then fill in those seats.

 Capabilities at execution:
 - Places a groups in boxes, filtered from largest group in corresponding to the largest box